ahmetkilinc/MeteorJS-Tutorials/README.md

 3- create new meteor app:
   meteor create newAppName

-4- remove blaze html templates: meteor remove blaze-html-templates
+4- remove blaze html templates: (if you dont want to use blaze as a template language) meteor remove blaze-html-templates

-5- add angular templates:
-  meteor add angular-templates
+5- add angular templates: (if you desire to use Angular.
+You can use React or Vue, too.) meteor add angular-templates